Skip To Main Content

 Fiscal Responsibility and Taxes

-After a public hearing at the Huntley 158 Board of Education meeting on December 19, 2024, the board voted 6-0 to adopt the 2024 tax levy.
-The requested aggregate amount of total property taxes to be levied for 2024 approximates $95.43 million, which reflects a 2 percent increase over last year’s extension after an approved abatement for taxpayers in the amount of $110,000.
+After a public hearing at the Huntley 158 Board of Education meeting on December 18, 2025, the board voted 5-2 to adopt the 2025 tax levy.
+The requested aggregate amount of total property taxes to be levied for 2025, including new construction, approximates $101,265,000.

 Huntley 158 maintains one of the lowest operational costs per student in McHenry County.
 Creating a culture of operational efficiency continues to be a focal point of the district’s strategic plan, where the goal is to keep every dollar in the classroom to support students with highly qualified staff while reducing the tax rate for the community.
 The district’s operational efficiencies range from HVAC improvements and electrical upgrades to energy savings through environmental initiatives and other cost-cutting measures.